mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 In contrast, AE based pretraining does not perform density estimation, but it works towards reconstructing the original data from corrupted input.
 BERT is a notable example of AE.
 BERT replaces language modeling with a modified objective called “masked language modeling”.
 In this model, words in a sentence are randomly erased and replaced with a special token `[MASK]` with some small probability.
 Then, the model is trained to recover the erased tokens.
 As density estimation is not part of the objective, BERT can utilize bidirectional contexts for reconstruction which also closes the bidirectional information gap in AR language modeling and improves performance.

+Even though BERT achieves better performance than pretraining approaches that are based on autoregressive language modeling, there are two main issues with BERT.
+One is discrepancy between pretraining and fine tuning, since the `[MASK]` tokens are absent during fine tuning.
+Second is, BERT assumes the predicted tokens are independent of each other given the unmasked tokens.

 XXXXXXXX
 $$